The LWE decryption formula is summarized as follows:

 On the other hand, suppose that does not divide .
 In such a case, we set the scaling factor as .
 Then, provided , the decryption works correctly even if is a large value that wraps around .
 We will show why this is so.

-Given the LWE decryption relation , we can decrypt the above message by performing:
+Remember that the LWE decryption relation: .
+Therefore, from the above expression, we can decrypt the message by computing as follows:

-To summarize, if we set the plaintext’s scaling factor as where does not divide , the decryption works correctly as far as the error bound holds.
-This error bound can break if: (1) the noise is too large; (2) the plaintext modulus is too large; and (3) the plaintext value wraps around too many times (i.e., is too large).
-A solution to ensure is that the ciphertext modulus is sufficiently large.
-To put it differently, if , then the error bound will hold.
+To summarize, if we set the plaintext’s scaling factor as and is an odd (prime) number, the decryption works correctly as long as the following error-bounding condition holds: .
+This condition (i.e., decryption) breaks if: (1) the noise is too large relative to ; (2) the plaintext modulus is too large relative to ; or (3) the plaintext value wraps around too many times (i.e., is too large).
+A general solution to ensure all these error bound conditions is to set the ciphertext modulus to be sufficiently large.
+To put it differently, if and , then the error bound holds.

-Therefore, we can generalize the formula for the plaintext’s scaling factor in Summary B-2.2 (in §B-2.2) as where does not necessarily divide .
+We can generalize the formula for the plaintext’s scaling factor in Summary B-2.2 (in §B-2.2) as , where is an odd (prime) number.